Natasha-Adongo/Natasha/README.md

  *WHY BIOINFORMATICS*

  Because bioinformatics allows me to answer foundational questions in biology.
 I would like to answer why to most research questions and to understand pharmocogenomics in a much broader perspective.
 This i can accomplish by combining genetic data and immunological data and tailor them to understand any relationship that might  be as result of the other.Bioinformatics offers me an interdisciplinary approach to all things molecular.
 I want to be a wholesome scientist in that I can actually do the lab work but most importantly test my hypothesis in-silico.
 That before I do PCR in the lab i can actually design and optmize my primers in-silico.
 The options of bioinformatics are limtless this why I chose bioinformatics because i can solve problems that haven't been considered in the wet-lab.
-More to this I think partly because bioinformatics can be challenging in an interesting way.
+More to this I think partly because bioinformatics is not monotonous you get innovative ways to solve different biological problems.

 *SHORT TERM VISION or GOAL*